convenient/hyper-dimensional-mazes/README.md

 1. [Developer Notes](#developer-notes)
    1. [Dependencies](#dependencies)

-These modifications are not all very performant, particularly the [`Node`](src/graph/node.h) and [`Point`](src/graph/point.h) classes which are the foundation of the dimension agnostic mazes.
-If you try and run anything higher than a 5th dimensional maze you really have to reduce the length of the dimensions down.
+The [`Node`](src/graph/node.h) and [`Point`](src/graph/point.h) classes are the foundation of the dimensionally agnostic mazes, they are not very performant but that is not the purpose of this project.
+If you try and run anything higher than a 4th dimensional maze you really have to reduce the length of the dimensions down otherwise the runtime increases exponentially.

 ## Defining a Maze

 Perfect maze generation algorithms don't actually have any concept of the "start" or "end" of a maze and they simply carve out connections between different nodes.
-This isn't ideal as we can't really appreciate any weaving or texture within the maze without inspecting it in some way.
+This is not ideal as we can't appreciate any weaving or texture within the maze without inspecting it in some way.

-The following approach of forcing a "start" and "end" node into a maze helps highlight defining characteristics of the different algorithms as each algorithm has its own footprint.
+The following approach of forcing a "start" and "end" node into a maze helps highlight the defining characteristics of the different algorithms as each algorithm has its own footprint.

-The approach taken for this project is

 1. Generate a maze.
 1. Collect a list of all "Dead end" nodes that touch the edge of the maze.